nmccrory/ops-docs/employee_exit_checklist.md

 * Validate [AWS IAM users](https://console.aws.amazon.com/iam/home?#/users) for newmedia
 * rotate passwords for service accounts.
 * rotate github tokens for service accounts (newmediadenverbot, etc.)
+* Revoke access to any lastpass secrets that are shared.
+Most should be invalidated instead.
+This is done in lastpass "sharing center".
+* Make sure user is removed from [circle team](https://circleci.com/team).